zhengDaFeng/PleaseCallMeSuperDG/README.md

 ### Learning How to Use Git

-you can find the detail [here](https://git-scm.com/book/zh/v2).
+You can find the detail [here](https://git-scm.com/book/zh/v2).

+touch
-mkdir : create a director
+mkdir
-cd: open a director
-git init: Initialized Git repository

-git clone [url]

-cd:
-ls:

-touch:
+cd
+ls

+git init: To take a directory and turn it into a new Git repository so you can start version controlling it. git clone: Wrapper around several other commands.(mkdir, git init, git remote add, git fetch, git checkout) git remote add <shortname> <url>
-git status -s:
+git remote -v
-git add:
+git add

-git config --global user.name 'your name':
-git config --global user.email 'your email':
-git commit -m 'Create README.md':
+git commit
+git fetch [remote-name] (git fetch origin)
+git pull

-git push -u origin master
+git push [remote-name] [branch-name] (git push origin master)